 - Make healthy choices for dinner.
 Make it a habit to add vegetables to your family's meals.
 Serve low-fat protein foods such as chicken or turkey without skin, lean red meat, or legumes (beans or split peas).
 Some dessert ideas include fruit dishes, low-fat ice cream, or angel food cake with fresh strawberries.

 - Cook with less fat.
 Bake, roast, or poach (cook in simmering liquid) meats instead of frying.

 - Limit high-sugar foods.
 Offer water or low-fat milk instead of soft drinks, fruit juice drinks, and sports drinks.
 Buy low-sugar cereals and snacks.
-Ask your healthcare provider for information about how to read food labels.
+Ask your healthcare provider for information about reading food labels.

 - Keep healthy snacks handy.
 Some examples include fruits, vegetables, low-fat popcorn, low-fat yogurt, or fat-free pudding.

 - Limit meals at fast food restaurants.
 When you do eat out, choose restaurants with healthier food choices.